ibm-cloud-docs/Cloudant/api/database.md

 The partitioning type of a database is set at database creation time.
 When creating a database, use the `partitioned` query string parameter to set whether the database is partitioned.
 The default for `partitioned` is `false`, maintaining backwards compatibility.

 The partitioning type cannot be changed for an existing database.

-To create a database, submit a PUT request with the following format:

-Method: PUT /$DATABASE?partitioned=$BOOLEAN
-Request body: None
-Response: Success or failure of operation.
-Roles permitted: _admin

 ## Create